Sentience-AI/sentience-fw-v1/README.md

 ## Overview

-The OnChainBrain Framework enables developers to create and manage intelligent agents through a command-line interface.
+The Sentience Framework enables developers to create and manage intelligent agents through a command-line interface.
 This open-source solution integrates with the OnChainBrain API, facilitating seamless interaction with your deployed AI agents.

 ## ✨ Core Features